 Selecting an Exponential Moving Averages EMA indicator setting is similar to a golfer picking a club; the right tool must be chosen for the specific situation.
 There is no single “best” setting, only the best setting for your specific trading style.

 - Short-term EMAs (e.g., 9, 12, 21): These are the tools of day traders and scalpers.
 They hug the price very tightly and give very early signals.
-The 21 EMA, in our experience, is a workhorse for many swing traders as it provides a great balance on the H1 and H4 charts.
+The 21 EMA is a workhorse for many swing traders as it provides a good balance on the H1 and H4 charts.

 - Medium-term EMAs (e.g., 50): The 50 EMA is a widely respected line in the sand.
 Many traders use it as a primary trend filter.
-We simply won’t consider a buy trade if the price is below the 50 EMA, or a sell trade if it’s above.
+Don’t consider a buy trade if the price is below the 50 EMA, or a sell trade if it’s above.

 - Long-term EMAs (e.g., 100, 200): These are the tools of position traders and investors.
-The 200 EMA is arguably the most-watched technical indicator in the world.
-When the price is above the 200 EMA, large institutions consider the asset to be in a long-term bull market, and vice-versa.
+The 200 EMA is widely regarded as a critical benchmark for long-term trend analysis (Investopedia, 2024).
+Ideally, when the price is above the 200 EMA, large institutions tend to view the asset as being in a long-term bull market, and vice-versa.

 8. Tips for using the Exponential Moving Average in Forex